Moaz615/typing-speed-test/README.md

 - **Advanced Gameplay Options**:
     - **Punctuation Toggle**: Enable or disable punctuation in the passages.
 When disabled, punctuation can be typed or skipped without penalty.
     - **Sudden Death Mode**: End the game immediately after the first error for an extra challenge.
-- **Efficient Passage Fetching**:
-    - Passages are fetched from various public APIs to provide a wide variety of texts.
-    - An intelligent prefetching system loads the next passage in the background for a seamless, instant transition between texts.
-    - A rich library of local passages serves as a fallback if APIs are slow or unavailable, ensuring a smooth offline experience.
 - **User Experience**:
     - **Responsive Design**: The layout adapts beautifully to both desktop and mobile devices.
     - **Shareable Results**: Easily copy or share your final WPM, accuracy, and error count.